As a member of the Métis Nation-Saskatchewan, Mark Calette knows the importance of building strong relationships.

 Calette started his career at SRC working with Indigenous communities in northern Saskatchewan as part of a multi-year project called Project CLEANS (Cleanup of Abandoned Northern Sites).
 This work involves remediating 37 abandoned uranium mine and mill sites.

-Calette’s new role as Director of Indigenous Relations expands his work in community engagement to other areas across SRC.
+Calette’s new role as Senior Director of Indigenous Relations expands his work in community engagement to other areas across SRC.
 He is excited to engage in collaborative discussions and help make new connections, build trust and maintain relationships with Indigenous communities across the province.

 Communication is key to fostering trust